“It’s always good to remember where you come from and celebrate it. To remember where you come from is part of where you’re going.”

 I think that April 2020 will likely go down in history as one of the longest, most bizarre months of any of our lifetimes.
 Here at Quiet Legacy, although an essential business, we’ve been operating remotely now for over forty days, and as strange as things have been, we’ve been largely successful in adapting to our new normal, although our staffing has increased to a few extra family members, young children, and at least one dog.

-I won’t lie, it has been difficult in the last few weeks to think what would be an appropriate topic for our newsletter for May – especially one that didn’t require mentioning the virus-which-shall-not-be-named.
+I won’t lie, it has been difficult in the last few weeks to think what would be an appropriate topic for our blog in May – especially one that didn’t require mentioning the virus-which-shall-not-be-named.
 As our current crazy state of life grinds on, I find that for the first time in a long, long while, I’ve found myself strangely speechless.

 In the midst of this, Sarah Morkin, our extraordinary Operations Director and I have been blown away by the incredible generosity of our communities, on a national and local scale, as well as within our client practice.
 We reached out to see how our clients who are in isolation are holding up, and in the process, we had many folks offer to pitch in to help if we learned of anyone in their neighbourhood that needed help.
 Our community has once again showed us why we love working with you so very, very much.